Lizard: An Efficient Linearization Framework for Large Language Models: Experimental Study

 \textbf{Gated Structures Design} Table~\ref{tab:formulations} presents a comparison of different gating designs and parameterizations based on recent architectural advances.
 We experiment with multiple formulations, ranging from minimal scalar gates to more expressive multi-layer projections.
 Our results show that the Lizard parameterization achieves the highest performance on the 5-shot MMLU benchmark.
 While complex gated recurrent structures offer greater modeling flexibility, we observe that their effectiveness is limited by the need to initialize these modules from scratch.
 Heavier parameterizations can lead to overfitting or instability during fine-tuning, ultimately degrading performance.
 In contrast, lightweight designs with minimal additional parameters are easier to train and generalize better, resulting in stronger overall performance.
 Additionally, we evaluate a pooling-based variant where the gating values are derived from 1D pooling over key vectors, eliminating the need for any learnable parameters.
 However, this configuration results in a significant drop in performance.
 This suggests that having a learnable gating mechanism, even with minimal parameters, is crucial for capturing meaningful temporal patterns and maintaining strong performance on downstream tasks.

 \textbf{Effect of window and meta memory size} Table~\ref{tab:mmlu_meta_window} presents an ablation study evaluating the impact of varying the local attention window size ($w$) and the number of meta tokens ($m$) on 5-shot MMLU performance.
 While increasing the window size can improve performance, it does not guarantee consistent gains.
-For instance, performance peaks at $w=128$ for $m=4$, but drops notably at $w=256$.
-This indicates that simply enlarging the local attention span is not always beneficial.
+For instance, performance peaks at $w=128$ for $m=4$, but drops significantly at $w=256$.
+We formalize this phenomenon as \textit{Local Attention Dominance}.
+During the joint training of the hybrid attention mechanism, the sharp, spiky distributions produced by the exact local softmax can yield massive gradient signals.
+If the local window is excessively large, these local gradients dominate the optimization process.
+Consequently, the model becomes overly reliant on the local sliding window, and the recurrent module fails to effectively learn the gating dynamics required for global context compression.
+This highlights a optimization trade-off: tightly constraining the local window is not merely a computational optimization, but a necessary structural constraint to force the model to utilize its global recurrent memory.

+\textbf{Effect of LoRA Rank:} We investigate the impact of the LoRA rank ($r$) on model performance to determine the minimum parameter overhead required for successful linearization.
+As shown in Table~\ref{tab:lora_rank_ablation}, a rank of 8 is sufficient to achieve peak performance, matching or even slightly surpassing full fine-tuning on both 5-shot MMLU and the average across tasks.
+Interestingly, increasing the rank beyond 8 does not yield further gains and, in some cases, leads to slight performance degradation, likely due to overfitting on the relatively small linearization dataset.